vupham0402/My_Portfolio/social_media/README.md

         + url column: link of social media

 ## Acceptance Criteria
-    - User
+    - Users
-        + User can access the socia media admin screen
+        + Users can access the socia media admin screen
-        + User can add/edit/delete the url of social media
+        + Users can add/edit/delete the url of social media
-        + User can save configuration
+        + Users can save configuration
     - Module
         + Only accept well-form urls
         + Show all the icons of social media user requested